Marc Dutroux

 Marc Paul Alain Dutroux ([maʁk pɔl alɛ̃ dytʁu]; born 6 November 1956) is a Belgian convicted serial killer, serial rapist, and child molester.
 Initially convicted for the abduction and rape of five young girls in 1989, Dutroux was released on parole after just three years' imprisonment.
 He was arrested again in 1996 on suspicion of having abducted, tortured, and sexually abused six girls aged between 8 and 19, four of whom were killed.
 Dutroux's widely publicized trial ended with his conviction on all charges in 2004; he was subsequently sentenced to life imprisonment.

 Dutroux's accomplices included his wife, Michelle Martin; Michel Lelièvre; Michel Nihoul; and Bernard Weinstein.
-Martin was convicted and sentenced to thirty years in prison, while Lelièvre was sentenced to twenty-five years.
-Nihoul, "a Brussels businessman, pub-owner and familiar face at sex parties," was initially tried as an accomplice to the kidnappings but was acquitted owing to insufficient evidence; he was instead convicted of involvement in a gang that participated in human and drug trafficking, and was sentenced to five years in prison.
-Weinstein was never tried as he was murdered by Dutroux.
+Martin was convicted and sentenced to 30 years in prison, and Lelièvre to 25 years.
+Nihoul, "a Brussels businessman, pub-owner and familiar face at sex parties", was initially tried as an accomplice to the kidnappings but was acquitted owing to insufficient evidence; he was instead convicted of involvement in a gang that participated in human and drug trafficking, and was sentenced to five years in prison.
+Weinstein was never tried as he was murdered by Dutroux before being identified as an accomplice.

 The lenient result of Dutroux's first prosecution, as well as shortcomings on the part of the police in investigating his murders, caused widespread discontent in Belgium with the country's criminal justice system, resulting in the complete reorganisation of Belgium's law enforcement agencies.
 In the White March held on 20 October 1996, 300,000 Belgian citizens protested the mishandling of the case.

 Early life

 Marc Dutroux was born in Ixelles, Brussels, on 6 November 1956 to Victor Dutroux and Jeanine Lauwens.
 He is the eldest of five children.
 Dutroux spent part of his early childhood in Burundi, then part of the Belgian Congo, where his father worked as a teacher.
 After Burundi gained independence in mid-1962, Dutroux's family moved back to Belgium and settled in the village of Obaix in Hainaut Province.
 Dutroux later reported to have been abused by his mother and father.

 In 1972, Dutroux's parents separated and his father left the family home.
 Shortly after graduating from school, Dutroux left home himself and made his living as an electrician.
 Several years later, in 1976, Dutroux married Françoise Dubois, with whom he had two children.
-The marriage was marred by Dutroux's abusive behavior towards his family; the couple would divorce in 1983, with Françoise keeping custody of the children.
+The marriage was marred by Dutroux's abusive behaviour towards his family; the couple would divorce in 1983, with Françoise keeping custody of the children.